 "Giving him what he deserves."

-"You have to let this go!
-It's not even you're problem."
+"Are you kidding me, Cal?
+You have got to let this go.
+It's not even your problem."

-"You know it is!"
-He knew it was, too.
-He knew how close OC and I were.
-His problems were my problems and vise versa.
-"He was bad mouthing OC.
-What was I supposed to do?"
+"Don't give me that.
+You know it is."
+He knew how close Jack and I were.
+His problems were my problems and vice versa.
+"He was badmouthing OC.
+What was I supposed to go?"

-"Well, don't apologize to me.
+"Don't apologize to me.
 Tell that to Mac."

 But somewhere in the pit of my stomach, I knew it wasn't.